Angus Powell

-Angus Powell is an English-born singer-songwriter, who grew up in Mid Wales.
-After training as an actor in Manchester, Powell was in various bands before he started concentrating on his own music, turning to write songs, record and honing his sound.
+Angus Powell is a Welsh singer, musician, songwriter and music producer.

+Career

-Sending his music out to anyone he could, it came to the attention of Los Angeles-based film and television sync agent, Danny Benair (also formerly of The Quick and other power pop acts) who started to send his music out to music supervisors, with great reactions.
-At the same time, Powell's music was heard by emergent Halogen Media, who signed Powell and released his debut EP Monsters, the title track being used in worldwide TV shows Elementary (CBS), Kingdom (Audience Network) and the indie film Go North and another EP track "Hole In My Heart" being used in Bones (Fox), Finding Carter (MTV) and Idris Elba film 100 Streets.
-His song "Shiver" was used in supernatural horror Visions (Universal Pictures) starring Isla Fisher.
+Sending his music out to anyone he could, it came to the attention of Los Angeles-based film and television sync agent, Danny Benair (also formerly of The Quick and other power pop acts) who started to send his music out to music supervisors, with great reactions., Powell EP Monsters, the title track being used in worldwide TV shows Elementary (CBS), Kingdom (Audience Network) and the indie film Go North and another EP track "Hole In My Heart" being used in Bones (Fox), Finding Carter (MTV) and Idris Elba film 100 Streets.

-Whilst Powell recorded his debut album with Paul Moessl producing, awareness of Angus Powell's music grew with KCRW in Los Angeles featuring "Monsters" as their Top Tune, and Paste Magazine premiered the video.
+Whilst Powell recorded his debut album with Paul Moessl producing, awareness of his music grew with KCRW in Los Angeles featuring "Monsters" as their Top Tune, and Paste Magazine premiered the video.

 Halogen then followed up the EP with the release of his debut album, Before the Grey on 29 September 2017.

-Shortly after his album release, his song "Truth" was used in Criminal Minds (CBS) and (MTV) also featured a number of Powell's songs on their 2018 hit show Teen Mom: Young and Pregnant.